 I sprayed the mixture on one side of the board and rinsed off the cleaning solution with a hose.

 Then, I repeated on the other side of the cedar fence board.

-Allow the fence boards to dry for 24 hours indoors.
-A box fan helps expedite the drying process.
+I allowed the fence boards to dry for 24 hours indoors.

 Sand or Plane Fence Boards

 Before proceeding, choose one side of each board that looks best and focus on finishing the side you choose.

 It doesn’t make sense to sand/stain both sides of each fence board.

 I used my planer for the first half of this project to get a smooth surface on each fence board.

 Then, my planer quit working for the remainder of this project.

 As a result, I used my orbital sander with 80 grit sandpaper to sand the cedar fence board.